eleavydev/rock-paper-scissors-el/README.md

 ### Content

 - The fonts (Lato and Merriweather) were taken from [Google fonts](https://fonts.google.com/).
-- The header text and game instructions was created by myself.
+- The header text and game instructions were created by myself.
 - The rule text was taken from Code Institute and added to rules image through Paint.
 - The Love Maths and Code Institute projects were both used as great guides to help with this project.
 - Websites such as [Stackoverflow](https://stackoverflow.com/), [CommunitySpiceworks](https://community.spiceworks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for help with this project.
 For Modals I especially found this W3 Schools resource very useful https://www.w3schools.com/howto/howto_css_modals.asp
-- As always my mentor Chris was very patient and helpful during this process.
+- As always, my mentor Chris was very patient and encouraging during this process.
-- Also our Cohort facilitators Kenan and Kasia along with classmates and peers on Slack and tutor support were very helpful to draw on for support.
+- Also, our Cohort facilitators Kenan and Kasia along with classmates and peers on Slack and tutor support were very helpful to draw on for support.

 ### Media

-- The icons and images in the game were taken from https://www.istockphoto.com/ subsquently edited to add in rule text and then diced up for use as individual icons.
+- The icons and images in the game were taken from https://www.istockphoto.com/ subsequently edited to add in rule text and then diced up for use as individual icons.
 - Screenshots for this page were hosted on [Cloudinary](https://cloudinary.com/)